bathyscapher/EVA/CompileEllenbergsValues/compileEllenbergsValues.md

 First, remove leading space(s).
 Next, remove all empty lines or those containing the keywords `Zeigerwerte` or `Angaben` and replace emdash '–' with regular dash '-'.
 Then, complete the hyphenated *Veronica [...] aquatica*, delete line with its remainder in the following line and delete the last line.
+Fill the gap with a dash for *Cuscuta lupuliformis* and add a tab after *Helianthemum nummularium ovatum (num. obs.)*.
 Last, remove all but the first header and delimite the file by tabs by converting multiple spaces into tabs while keeping the single space in the taxon name.
 ```bash
 sed -i -r 's/^ *//g # remove leading space(s)